alininayeh/jsloader/README.md

 JsLoader
 ===

-A little script that loads asynchronously other scripts then executes a callback function.
-If an array of files is given they are loaded in the same order as their order in the array.
+A little and light script that loads asynchronously .js files and executes callback functions after certain files have been loaded or after all files are loaded.
+If an array of files is given they are loaded in the same order as their order in the array, so there shouldn't be any dependency issues.

 Quick user guide
 ---